amit1870/abhyas/sitaram/README.md

 > responsible to create a connection to a preexisting SMTP server, to only be invoked once per test module (the default is to invoke once per test function).
 > Multiple test functions in a test module will thus each receive the same smtp_connection fixture instance, thus saving time.
 > Possible values for scope are: function, class, module, package or session.

+### Pytest Hooks

+> `pytest_configure` is used to add/modify global config object.
+> any change to config in `pytest_configure` hook will be reflected to global.
+> global config can be access in test/fixture using `request.config` or `pytestconfig` fixture.
+> `pytest_configure` is used to add/modify global config, session-wide settings, or variables
+> that remain constants during session.

+> `pytest_addoption` is used to add custom option from command line.
+> either your can use this hook or can add option in `pytest.ini` file.
+> but if your custom option has variable values, better use command line.